zotune/auto-install/README.md

 It won't. `WatchFolder()` function only listens for changes (new files added to the **Downloads** folder or its subfolders).
 In any case, if you ever need to kill the app, simply press `ESC` when it is open.

+## Is it safe?

+Yes — all source code is available [here on GitHub](https://github.com/zotune/auto-install).
+There’s no hidden behavior.
+However, note that the app will run any installer you drop into your Downloads folder, so be cautious about what executables you use.
+Always verify the source.

+## Can I choose to only install `.aax` or `.vst`?

+Not directly.
+Installers don't typically offer a flag to select only specific plugin formats.
+Since `.aax`, `.vst3`, etc. don't take much space, the easiest method is:

+1. Install everything
+2. Use [Everything](https://www.voidtools.com/) or similar to search for `.aaxplugin`, `.clap`, `.vst3`
+3. Manually delete what you don’t need — **after verifying the plugins still work**

+---

+## Can I use a folder other than `Downloads`?

+Yes.
+Modify this line in `auto-install.ahk`:

+`Folder := ComObjCreate("Shell.Application").NameSpace("shell:downloads").self.path` to something like `Folder := "D:\Temp"`

+## It does not work?

+1. Ensure you are using AutoHotkey v1.1 (not v2) and follow the instructions carefully.
+2. Ensure you copy or download the installersr into the folder **while** `auto-install.ahk` is still running.
+It will not work if the installers are already present in the folder when you start `auto-install.ahk`

+The installer wasn’t already present in the folder before you started the script

+`Folder := ComObjCreate("Shell.Application").NameSpace("shell:downloads").self.path` to something like `Folder := "D:\Temp"`

 ## Uses the following binaries/modules
 * [strings2](https://github.com/glmcdona/strings2/releases) by **Geoff McDonald**
 * [WatchFolder()](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=8384&hilit=watch) by **just me**